Prithi Singh: Career

 Air Marshal Pirthi Singh was commissioned in the Indian Air Force in 1953.
 During his distinguished service of 39 years, he has held important command and staff appointments such as Command of the Aircraft and System Testing Establishment, Director Offensive Operations, Director Training, Assistant Chief of the Air Staff (Operations), Deputy Chief of Air Staff at Air Headquarters and Air Officer Commanding-in-Chief Western Air Command.
 He is a graduate of National Defence College.

 In 1960 Prithi was categorized a Cat A1 instructor by Reggie Upot and was posted to 17 Sqn at Poona on Hunters under the CO ‘Johnny’ Bhasin and Flt Cdr ‘Johny’ Greene both to become towering professionals in the IAF.

-As a test pilot he held the rare distinct having carried out evaluation trials of all combat aircraft presently held in the Air Force Inventory.
-In 1979, he was appointed Commandant Aircraft System and Testing Establishment where he organized and participated in the testing and development of new equipment.
-He carried out these tasks successfully and without incurring a single incident involving loss or damage to any aircraft or equipment under development.
-As Commandant, he had shown extreme devotion and made outstanding contributions to aeronautical development in the country.
-Due to his initiative, dedication, hard work and foresight, the Test Pilot School at ASTE was rated very high.
+As a test pilot, he conducted evaluation trials of combat aircraft operated by the Air Force.
+In 1979, he was appointed Commandant of the Aircraft System and Testing Establishment (ASTE), where he was involved in the testing and development of new equipment.
+During his tenure, he participated in aeronautical development activities and was involved with the Test Pilot School at ASTE.